getkwara/recruitment-kata-fe/README.md

 Please add a quick README alongisde this one, where you clarify your general approach.
 We are really interested in what you think about the current implementation and your suggestions to make it better.

+Once finished please:

+1. upload master to a private repo under your personal Github profile
+2. open a PR against it with your solution
+3. **transfer the ownership** of the repo to the account of the person you were in contact with (ask us in case you are unsure about this)

-If you have any question just write me an email and i will reply as soon as possible.
+If you have any question just write us an email and we will reply as soon as possible.

-Once finished you can open a PR to this same repo and notify us that it's ready for review.
 Good luck!